kyma-project/kyma/docs/01-overview/main-areas/eventing/README.md

 title: What is Eventing in Kyma?
 ---

+## Overview

 With Kyma Eventing, you can focus on your business workflows and trigger them with events to implement asynchronous flows within Kyma.
+Generally, eventing consists of event producers (or publishers) and consumers (or subscribers) that send events to or receive events from an event processing backend.

+The objective of Eventing in Kyma is to simplify the process of publishing and subscribing to events.
+Kyma uses proven eventing backend technology to provide a seamless experience to the user with their end-to-end business flows.
+The user does not have to implement or integrate any intermediate backend or protocol.

 Kyma Eventing uses the following technology:
 - [NATS JetStream](https://docs.nats.io/) as backend within the cluster
 - [HTTP POST](https://www.w3schools.com/tags/ref_httpmethods.asp) requests to simplify sending and receiving events
 - Declarative [Subscription CR](../../../05-technical-reference/00-custom-resources/evnt-01-subscription.md) to subscribe to events

-## Overview
+## Kyma Eventing flow

-Generally, eventing consists of event producers (or publishers) and consumers (or subscribers) that send events to or receive events from an event processing backend.

-Kyma uses the PubSub messaging pattern: Kyma publishes messages to a messaging backend, which filters these messages and sends them to interested subscribers.
-Kyma does not send messages directly to the subscribers.
+Kyma Eventing follows the PubSub messaging pattern: Kyma publishes messages to a messaging backend, which filters these messages and sends them to interested subscribers.
+Kyma does not send messages directly to the subscribers as shown below:

 ![PubSub](./assets/pubsub.svg)

-The key benefits of PubSub are:
-- Asynchronous communication between loosely coupled components
-- Easy scaling of publishers and subscribers

-## Eventing in Kyma in a nutshell
+Eventing in Kyma from a user’s perspective works as follows:

-The objective of Eventing in Kyma is to simplify the process of publishing and subscribing to events.
-Kyma uses proven eventing backend technology such as [NATS JetStream](https://docs.nats.io/), so that the user gets a seamless experience with their end-to-end business flow.
-The user does not have to implement or integrate any intermediate backend or protocol.
-Eventing in Kyma from a user's perspective works as follows:

 - Offer an HTTP end point, for example a Function to receive the events.
 - Specify the events the user is interested in using the Kyma [Subscription CR](../../../05-technical-reference/00-custom-resources/evnt-01-subscription.md).